-Options defined for a specific zone override the global options defined in the catalog zone.
+Custom properties defined for a specific zone override the global custom properties defined in the catalog zone.
 These in turn override the global options defined in the catalog-zones statement in the configuration file.

-Note that none of the global records for an option are inherited if any records are defined for that option for the specific zone.
-For example, if the zone had a primaries record of type A but not AAAA, it would not inherit the type AAAA record from the global option.
+Note that none of the global records for a custom property are inherited if any records are defined for that custom property for the specific zone.
+For example, if the zone had a primaries record of type A but not AAAA, it would not inherit the type AAAA record from the global custom property or from the global option in the configuration file.